Marc Jacobs: Films

+In 2007, filmmaker Loïc Prigent released a documentary film about Jacobs entitled Marc Jacobs and Louis Vuitton.
+In September 2025, a documentary about Jacobs which was made by Sofia Coppola titled Marc by Sofia premiered at the 2025 Venice Film Festival.

 Style

 Explaining his clothes, Jacobs has said "what I prefer is that even if someone feels hedonistic, they don't look it.
 Curiosity about sex is much more interesting to me than domination...
 My clothes are not hot.
 Never.
 Never."
 The audience for his fashion shows typically includes celebrities such as Kim Gordon and Vincent Gallo.
 Guy Trebay, a critic for The New York Times, in response to Oscar de la Renta's comment that a coat designed by Jacobs closely resembled one that de la Renta had designed thirty years earlier, wrote that "unlike the many brand-name designers who promote the illusion that their output results from a single prodigious creativity, Mr. Jacobs makes no pretense that fashion emerges full blown from the head of one solitary genius".
 Jacobs was one of the first fashion designers to establish this "street wise aesthetics – a [mash up of] a little preppie, a little grunge, a little couture."

 The Marc Jacobs brand has fine arts driven and avant-garde advertisement campaigns, often featuring a group of cultural icons and artists, in lieu of traditional fashion models in minimally staged settings and photographed by high-profile photographers.
 In 2015, Jacobs launched a popular lifestyle campaign that featured artists, celebrities, and cultural icons such as Sofia Coppola, Cher, Willow Smith, Winona Ryder, Daisy Lowe, and Anthony Kiedis.

 Jacobs revisited this approach for the Marc Jacobs Spring 2016 advertising campaign, describing the concept as a fashion story representing a "series of connected events; a visual narrative.
 It is a personal diary of people who have and continue to inspire me and open my mind to different ways of seeing and thinking.
 The spectrum of individuals photographed in our Spring/Summer 2016 ad campaign represent a celebration of my America."
 He further added that "the people featured in our campaign personify this collection of fashion through their individuality.
 Collectively, they embody and celebrate the spirit and beauty of equality."
 The New York Observer called it "the best campaign of the Spring 2016 season," and that "the designer [Marc Jacobs] has handpicked a star-studded cast of his family members [people who are key to the Marc Jacobs brand] to model the Americana gear from this collection," thus making the collection notable.
 The Marc Jacobs Spring 2016 advertising campaign featured Lana Wachowski, Sandra Bernhard, Bette Midler, Juliette Lewis, Christina Ricci, Sky Ferreira, Bella Hadid, Emily Ratajkowski, Vincent Michaud, Oli Burslem, Milk, and several runway models.